Business and Economics

 • appreciate how the subject contributes to the understanding of the wider economic and social environment;

-• understand that economic behaviour can be studied from a range of perspectives; and
+• understand that economic behaviour can be studied from a range of perspectives.

 • develop analytical and quantitative skills, together with qualities and attitudes that will equip them for the challenges, opportunities and responsibilities of adult and working life.